oyekinni/Chapter-14-Programming-Exercise-14.1/README.md

-# Chapter-14-Programming-Exercise-14.1
-Exercise14_01/  ├─ src/  │   └─ Exercise14_01.java  └─ images/      ├─ germany.png      ├─ china.png      ├─ france.png      └─ us.png
-Exercise 14.1 - Display Images
+# Exercise 14.1 - Display Images

-This JavaFX program displays four images in a GridPane.
+This JavaFX program displays four images in a GridPane layout.

-## Files
-- Exercise14_01.java
-- images folder

-## Requirements
+## Technologies
 - Java
 - JavaFX

+## How to Run
+Run Exercise14_01.java in an IDE with JavaFX configured.

+## Output
+Displays 4 images in a 2x2 grid.